Manitoba Electric Vehicle Association

 MYTH: Electric Vehicles don’t have enough range.
 You’ll be stranded when you run out of electricity.

 Reality: Most Canadians drive less than 50 km per day.
-Many new production Electric Vehicles have a range of at least 120 km and can be charged at any ordinary electrical outlet (120V).
+Many new production Electric Vehicles have a range of 300 to 500 km and can be charged at any ordinary electrical outlet (120V).

 MYTH: Electric Vehicles just replace the tailpipe with a smokestack.

-Reality: Manitoba produces over 94% of its electricity from clean sources, primarily Hydro-Electric dams.
+Reality: Manitoba produces over 99% (in 2019) of its electricity from clean sources, primarily Hydro-Electric dams.
 Even in countries that use coal-fired generating plants; the electricity used for EV charging produces 35 to 60% less pollution than that from the equivalent number of gas-powered vehicles.

 MYTH: Battery chemicals are bad for the environment and can’t be recycled.